johnnyshankman/hihat/README.md

 [![hihat Screen Shot][product-screenshot]](https://whitelights.co)

-hihat is a simple, elegant music player for desktop built with Electron and React.
-It is meant to be used with a large folder of music files.
-It is not meant to be a replacement for Spotify or Apple Music, but rather a way to play your music files in a simple, elegant way, similar to the way you would use iTunes or Windows Media Player.
+hihat is a simple music folder player for desktop.
+It is not meant to be a complete replacement for Spotify or Apple Music, but rather a way to play your music files in a simple, elegant way, similar to the way you would use iTunes or Windows Media Player in the early 2000s.

-See [The Chromium Project](https://www.chromium.org/audio-video/) for information on supported audio formats, as well as the [Music Metadata](https://github.com/borewit/music-metadata#features) library for supported metadata formats.
-Almost every format under the sun should be supported, and can be mixed and matched in the same folder.
+As a music file hoarder myself.
+I found myself extremely disappointed with the featureset of modern media players like VLC (no album art display) and Spotify (doesn't show enough songs in one window).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Built With